 Education and Experience:

-- Bachelor’s degree with major coursework in Accounting.
+- Bachelor’s degree with major coursework in Accounting, or equivalent experience.

 - At least 4+ years of relevant work experience in accounting with preferably a nonprofit.

 - Experience and working knowledge of accounting, payroll, financial, budget, and reporting principles and best practices.

 - Strong knowledge of Generally Accepted Accounting Principles (GAAP), OMB A-133, FASB 116 & 117 and job cost accounting.

 - Proficient in internal control procedures and management information systems.

 - Demonstrated experience processing payroll with ADP software and Report Writer.

 - Solid knowledge of Federal and State employment, wage and tax laws, regulations, policies, procedures and best practices.